 Damage to Your Facility

-Maintaining any property requires a lot of hard work and money to begin with but ignoring debris, trash, and leaves at your facility can cause damages that cost substantially more to repair and requires a lot more time and effort.
+Maintaining any property requires a lot of hard work and money, to begin with, but ignoring debris, trash, and leaves at your facility can cause damages that cost substantially more to repair and require a lot more time and effort.

 “What are some of these types of damages?” you might be asking.

 As the wind can blow debris and injure people, it can also damage anything on your roof.
 Debris can bash into units, hatches, lights, or the roof surface itself and cause damage that’ll force you to make repairs or even shut down your business.
-Even fall protection systems can be damaged and come out of compliance with OSHA safety regulations, putting personnel at further risk.
+Even fall protection systems and equipment can be damaged, making them no longer compliant with OSHA safety regulations, putting personnel at further risk.
 Removing the debris before a storm happens (and preferably on a regular basis) can prevent serious damage and expensive repairs.

 Many roofs are made to reflect the sun’s rays and keep the inside of the building energy efficient.
 Debris can block the surface of the roof and reduce the efficiency of this process while absorbing more heat into your building, increasing energy consumption to keep up with cooling your facility.
 Even worse, if holes begin to form in your roof then your heating and AC will be severely affected, causing discomfort for anyone inside and creating large energy and repair bills.